 Diego Cortes is a research analysist at IEA Hamburg with experience in survey methodology and data analysis in the context of international large-scale assessments in the field of education.
 He specializes in generating probabilistic samples with a complex design and examining how survey-design features impact the inference one can reach about population parameters.

 Much comparative educational research poses questions about causal effects, but cannot employ experimental techniques to investigate them.
 However, during the last couple of decades analytical techniques have been developed within statistics, econometrics, and other disciplines, which support causal inference from cross-sectional and longitudinal data.
 The workshop presents so-called quasi-experimental designs in the context of educational research for the identification of causal effects: instrumental variables, regression discontinuity, difference-in-differences, and fixed effects.
-These include approaches such as exploiting random variation due to class size or age of entry policies in schools, country-level longitudinal analyses (e.g., TIMSS 2011, 2015, 2019), comparisons between educational stages (e.g., grade 4, grade 8), within-student-between-grade designs (e.g., math, science), among other strategies.
+These include approaches such as exploiting random variation due to class size or age of entry policies in schools, country-level longitudinal analyses (e.g., TIMSS 2011, 2015, 2019), comparisons between educational stages (e.g., fourth grade, eighth grade), within-student-between-grade designs (e.g., math, science), among other strategies.

-In this workshop, causal effects will be defined using the potential outcomes framework from the Rubin causal model (RCM).
-Key differences between experimental and observational designs will be discussed to explain issues such as selection into treatments, omitted variable bias, and reverse causality.
-Thereafter, we will introduce different methods that address these issues in a non-technical way.
-We will review some studies that have employed the data from international assessments such as PIRLS and TIMSS to illustrate the methods.
-These studies will be discussed in groups, highlighting the authors’ identification strategy as well as discussing advantages and shortcomings of each method.
+In this workshop, causal effects were defined using the potential outcomes framework from the Rubin causal model (RCM).
+Key differences between experimental and observational designs were discussed to explain issues such as selection into treatments, omitted variable bias, and reverse causality.
+Thereafter, we introduced different methods that address these issues in a non-technical way.
+We reviewed some studies that have employed the data from international assessments such as PIRLS and TIMSS to illustrate the methods.
+These studies were discussed in groups, highlighting the authors’ identification strategy as well as discussing advantages and shortcomings of each method.

-- Be able to identify issues related to the identification of causal effects with observational data;
+• Identify issues related to the identification of causal effects with observational data

-- Know designs and strategies to identify effects with observational data from large-scale assessments.
+• Employ strategies to identify effects using observational data from large-scale assessments.

 Methods

-The workshop will be a mixture of lectures, group discussions, and hands-on examples, to ensure participants gain both theoretical background and real-life examples applicable to educational research.
+The workshop was a mixture of lectures, group discussions, and hands-on examples, to ensure participants gained both theoretical background and real-life examples applicable to educational research.

 About the instructors